EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin, Mannequin, or 3D Head (Secondary Texture)/README.md

 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
 2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Skin` plugin.
 3. You will be presented with a series of options:
+	- **Primary Texture Size**:
+	  - `256x256 or less`: Choose if the primary texture for the asset is 256x256 or less.
+	  - `Over 256x256`: Choose if the primary texture for the asset is over 256x256.
 	- **Console**:
 	  - `All`: Choose if you want to export textures for all available consoles.
 	  - `PC only`: Choose if you want to export textures for the PC versions only.
 	- **Skin Type**:
 	  - `Primary`: Choose if you are exporting a texture for a primary skin.
 A primary skin is a main skin used by a character.
 This option will not change the standard export.
 	  - `Secondary`: Choose if you are exporting a texture for a secondary skin.
 A secondary skin is a skin used during a power, such as a skin swap.
 For GameCube, PS2, and PSP textures, this reduces the texture size in half.
-	- **Texture Type**:
-	  - `Primary`: Choose if you are exporting a primary texture.
-A primary texture is the main/largest texture used by a skin.
-This option will not change the standard export.
-	  - `Secondary`: Choose if you are exporting a secondary texture.
-A secondary texture is any additional/smaller texture used in a skin.
-For PC, this reduces the threshold for when dds textures are used in half.
-For GameCube, PS2, and PSP textures, this reduces the texture size in half.
 	- **Character Size**:
 	  - `Standard`: Choose if you are exporting a texture for a standard-sized character.
 Standard-sized characters are all playable characters and most NPCs (anyone who is not extremely large).
-Selecting this option limits the texture size to 256x256 on the PS2 and 128x128 on the PSP and GameCube, although **Skin Type** and **Texture Type** can reduce this further.
+Selecting this option limits the texture size to 256x256 on the PS2 and 128x128 on the PSP and GameCube, although **Skin Type** can reduce this further.
 	  - `Large`: Choose if you are exporting a texture for a large character.
 Large characters are special oversized NPCs, like Galactus, Master Mold, Ymir, or Sentinels.
 This option will not change the standard export.
 	- **Alchemy Version**:
 	  - `Alchemy 2.5`: Choose if your version of 3ds Max has the Alchemy 2.5 exporter.
 The Alchemy 2.5 exporter is included on the virtual machine version of 3ds Max 5.